- Admission to the Undergraduate Programs in Education

 - Official transcripts from all colleges and universities attended at the undergraduate and graduate level, sent directly to Trinity from the issuing institution(s).
 Transcripts submitted directly from an applicant are considered unofficial unless received in the original, unopened envelope from the issuing institution.

 - Two letters of recommendation in support of the application testifying to the applicant’s aptitude for graduate education and potential for professional growth and development.
-One letter of recommendation should be written by supervisory personnel such as a principal or department chair.
+One letter of recommendation should be written by supervisory personnel such as principals or department chairs.

 - A 1000-1500 word essay that outlines personal and professional goals.